ACM Recognizes Innovators Who Have Shaped the Digital Revolution

-NEW YORK, NY, May 3, 2017 – ACM, the Association for Computing Machinery, today announced the recipients of four prestigious technical awards.
-These leaders were selected by their peers for making significant contributions that have had far-reaching impact on how we live and work.
-The awards reflect achievements in file sharing, broadcast encryption, information visualization and computer vision.
-The 2016 recipients will be formally honored at the ACM Awards Banquet on June 24 in San Francisco.
+NEW YORK, NY, May 2, 2018 – ACM, the Association for Computing Machinery, today announced the recipients of four prestigious technical awards.
+These leaders were selected by their peers for making significant contributions that have had far-reaching impact on the ascendance of computing as an integral part of how we live and work today, opening promising new avenues for research exploration and commercial application in the coming years.
+The 2017 recipients will be formally honored at the ACM Awards Banquet on June 23, 2018 in San Francisco.

 The ACM Software System Award is presented to an institution or individual(s) recognized for developing a software system that has had a lasting influence, reflected in contributions to concepts, in commercial acceptance, or both.
 The Software System Award carries a prize of $35,000.
 Financial support for the Software System Award is provided by IBM.